Toruitas/thinkingcap/README.md

 ## Week 2 (2019/11/4 - 2019/11/10):
 ### Challenge: Get Linux to recognize the Arduino, so the Muse and Arduino can pass info.
 Getting Windows to talk to the Muse seems a more difficult task.
+1. + Tested with the Muse app further, while doing different activities.
+Contrary to my expectations, playing Zelda didn't elevate my readings to Active, even when solving puzzles.
+The game is familiar since I've played through it before, but the puzzle's solution I've since forgotten.
+This still confuses my hypothesis that Active is the area to watch.
+2. - Arduino stopped talking to Windows, too.
+Likely as a result of trying to upload a Sketch via Ubuntu.
+3. + Thanks to [this thread](https://forum.arduino.cc/index.php?topic=153674.0) I was able to get the Arduino back in action using Windows.
+4. + Thanks to [this StackExchange Answer](https://arduino.stackexchange.com/questions/61359/avrdude-error-butterfly-programmer-uses-avr-write-page-but-does-not-provide) I was able to chase down a very annoying bug with Ubuntu that prevented serial ports from being properly assigned to the Arduino in Ubuntu.
+5. + Combined with #4, by changing the programmer to the same as in Windows (Ubuntu has a different default), I was ablt to write a sketch from Ubuntu to Linux.
+6. + Both devices talk to Linux.
+Can proceed with the meat.
+7. + I started to configure the headset's data transfer protocols.
+The Muse connects via Bluetooth, which is received by a server running on my machine.
+The server then streams the data to a charting program, which takes in the 200+ parameters and plots them according to a configuration file.
+The charting program is buggy since it's old, with plots going off the charts.
+It's a start.
+To do: add images
+8. + Sketched out how the various inputs/outputs could be mounted on the top hat.
+To do: add images
+9. + Sketched systems diagram for the device.
+To do: add images

+## Week 3 (2019/11/11 - 2019/11/17):
+### Challenge: Finalize awareness detection metrics.
+Finalize design.
+Order components.